• Skip to primary navigation

 oats, Greek yogurt, bananas and chia seeds in a mason jar for overnight oats

-Then top with ½ banana, 1 teaspoon peanut butter powder and chia seeds, and ½ cup frozen berries.
-You can adjust the amounts & toppings in your overnight oats with frozen berries to your preference.
+2. Then top with peanut butter powder, chia seeds, fruit.
+Adjust the amounts & toppings in your overnight oats to your preference.

 • Old fashioned oats work best because they don't get mushy (like quick cook oats) and aren't too chewy (like steel cut oats).